jj09/jj09.github.io/_drafts/i-am-an-ironman-.md

 permalink: "/"
 ---
 <p><!-- wp:paragraph --></p>
 <p>Since joining Facebook, this blog is not very technical.
-This is mostly caused by extreme scrutiny that company is facing and not sharing any of awesome things we do at Facebook Marketplace to help over 1 Billion people World-Wide to buy and sell used things for cheap instead of throwing them away and buying new, expensive items, is just a safety measure to prevent others from taking 1 single data point, putting it our of context and building a Sci-Fi narrative.
+This is mostly caused by extreme scrutiny that company is facing.
+I wish I could've share more about awesome things we did at Facebook Marketplace to help over 1 Billion people to buy and sell used things for cheap instead of throwing them away and buying new, expensive items.
+It's just a safety measure to prevent others from taking 1 single data point, putting it our of context and building a Sci-Fi narrative.
 Instead I blog about my <a href="https://jj09.net/puppy-tutorial/"><s>puppy</s> dog</a>, and now Ironman triathlon.</p>
+<h3>How did I get into triathlon</h3>
+- Lance
+- Biking
+- Didn't want to be fat: these guys who can do STP, but are 20lbs+ overweight.
 <p><!-- /wp:paragraph --></p>
 <p><!-- wp:paragraph --></p>
 <p>The Ironman triathlon is 2.4 mile swim, 112 mile bike and 26.2 mile run (marathon).
 You have 17 hours to complete in order to finish.</p>
 <p><!-- /wp:paragraph --></p>
 <p><!-- wp:paragraph --></p>
-<p>Training</p>
+<h3>Training</h3>
 <p><!-- /wp:paragraph --></p>
 <p><!-- wp:paragraph --></p>
 <p>I found <a href="https://s3-eu-west-1.amazonaws.com/kpdocshare/Training_Plans/TRI38.First_Ironman.pdf">a plan</a> online, which I started to follow.
 I did a quick consult with a coach (Lesley Mettler)...only to realize how much I don't know, and how much more I could've learn.
 I recommend anyone who want to attempt Ironman to get a coach FROM THE BEGINNING!!!
 It will make your training more efficient, more enjoyable and less stressful (is that enough? am I doing it right?).</p>